Integraluminium/Modellbahn-Routing/README.md

 ### Common Issues

-- **WebSocket Connection Failed**: Ensure all Modelleisenbahn-Websteuerung services are running
+- **WebSocket Connection Failed**: Ensure all Modelleisenbahn-Websteuerung backend services are running
-- **Commands Not Recognized**: Check command syntax in BNF grammar
+- **Commands Not Recognized**: Check [grammar](src/main/resources/Backus–Naur-format.txt) of command
-- **Locomotives Not Moving**: Verify CS3 is connected and powered on
+- **Locomotives Not Moving**: Verify CS3 is connected, powered on and system is started by using the button on the CS3.
+  Check if rails are powered.
 - **Route Planning Errors**: Ensure track layout is properly configured